algorithmiaio/danku/README.md

 ## 0. Requirements

-Since we're dealing with Ethereum contracts, you'll need a few things installed locally.
-We've mainly developed in a mac environment, so some of these things may not work as expected on linux. (for now)
+To run and test Ethereum contracts, we first need to setup our local development environment.
+The following commands have been tested for OSX and Linux.

 ### 0.1.
 Installing the Solidity Compiler

 ### For OSX

-Install a few homebrew packages:
+Install a these homebrew packages:

 ```
 brew install pkg-config libffi autoconf automake libtool openssl